JacobMosquito/Poem/README.md

 # Poem
 This is an open source poem.
 All contributions would be great!
-No idea, but it sure is poem.
+\nNo idea, but it sure is poem.
-That's a great poem mate, I rate 8/8!
+\nThat's a great poem mate, I rate 8/8!